WASdev/sample.oauth.store/README.md

 Connecting to your mongoDB database with customized configuration
 =================================================================
 The CustomStoreSample loads the information about the database from the `SupportFiles/mongoDB.props` file.
-If you are done building, update the `mongoDB.props` in your server directory.
-If you plan to rebuilds, then update the `SupportFiles/mongoDB.props`.
-Do a gradlew build on the project to copy the file over and restart.
+It is configured to use localhost:27017 (default MongoDB port) by default.
+To update the database name, hostname, port or add a user and password, update the  `SupportFiles/mongoDB.props`.
+Whenever you change the mongoDB.props, do a gradlew build on the project to copy the file over.
 The `SupportFiles/mongoDB.props` is copied into the server, overwriting the existing file, every time a build is done.

-To change the database name, host or port, edit values in the mongoDB.props file.

 To use an existing MongoDB instance with the `sample.test` tests instead of the testing instance that the `sample.test` project starts up, set "START_MONGODB=false" in the `mongoDB.props` file.